 Serious allergic reaction

-It's extremely rare to have an allergic reaction (anaphylaxis) to a hydrocortisone injection but if this happens to you or your child, contact a doctor straight away.
+It's extremely rare to have an allergic reaction (anaphylaxis) to a hydrocortisone injection.

 - you get a skin rash that may include itchy, red, swollen, blistered or peeling skin

 - you're wheezing

 - you get tightness in the chest or throat